ChenhuanJ/vim-config/README.md

-# 🧠 Chenhuan’s Vim Config
+# 🧠 My Vim Config

 A lightweight, organized Vim configuration for smooth editing with automatic indentation, plugin management, and a clean color scheme.
 Designed for quick setup on any new machine or VM.